chainer/chainer.org/_drafts/new-release-cycle.md

 categories: Annoucement
 ---

-From the release of v1.18.0, we will have one release per four weeks instead of the current cycle of one release per two weeks.
+Starting from the release of v1.18.0, we will have one release every four weeks instead of the current cycle of one release every two weeks.

-We have been keeping the biweekly release cycle since the first release in June, 2015.
+We had been keeping the biweekly release cycle since the first release in June, 2015.
-This release cycle worked well at the initial stage of the development in which the number of features is small and the user base is not so large.
+This release cycle worked well at the initial stage of the development when the number of features was small and the user base was not so large.
-After more than one year of development, we now have a lot of features and relatively large user base, for which the current fast release cycle does not fit to several demands, including the following:
+After more than one year of development, we now have a lot of features and a relatively large user base, for which the current fast release cycle is no longer a fit to several demands, including the following:

-- It is hard for users to catch up with the latest update in every two weeks.
+- It is hard for users to catch up with the latest updates every two weeks.
-- The release management is becoming the bottleneck of the development of Chainer.
+- The release management is becoming a bottleneck of the development of Chainer.
-- It is becoming hard to keep the quality of each release.
+- It is becoming hard to maintain the quality of each release.

 Therefore, we have decided to change the release cycle.
-From the release of v1.18.0, each release will be made each four weeks instead of two weeks.
+Starting from the release of v1.18.0, there will be a release every four weeks instead of every two weeks.
-Note that we may still have an accidental hot fix release at any timing to fix critical issues.
+Note that we may still have an accidental hot fix release at any time to fix critical issues.